Sushmita-S04/Git-Hub-Coursera/README.md

 # Git-Hub-Coursera
-this repository is used for the UNIX workbench coursera project \n
+this repository is used for the UNIX workbench coursera project

 Title of the project: __Peer-graded Assignment: Bash, Make, Git, and GitHub__